Fencing at the 2020 Summer Olympics – Women's sabre: Competition format

 The 1996 tournament had vastly simplified the competition format into a single-elimination bracket, with a bronze medal match.
 The 2020 tournament will continue to use that format.
 Fencing is done to 15 touches or to the completion of three three-minute rounds if neither fencer reaches 15 touches by then.
 At the end of time, the higher-scoring fencer is the winner; a tie results in an additional one-minute sudden-death time period.
 This sudden-death period is further modified by the selection of a draw-winner beforehand; if neither fencer scores a touch during the minute, the predetermined draw-winner wins the bout.
 Standard sabre rules regarding target area, striking, and priority are used.

 Schedule

-The competition is held over a single day, Monday, 26 July.
-The first session runs from 9 a.m. to approximately 4:20 p.m. (when the quarterfinals are expected to conclude), after which there is a break until 6 p.m. before the semifinals and medal bouts are held.
-Women's sabre bouts alternate with the men's foil event bouts.
+The competition was held over a single day, Monday, 26 July.
+The first session ran from 9 a.m. to approximately 4:20 p.m. (when the quarterfinals were expected to conclude), after which there was a break until 6 p.m. before the semifinals and medal bouts were held.
+Women's sabre bouts alternated with the men's foil event bouts.